alfie-ns/1004-CW/1004/README.md

 - [ ] Complete the 'Calories Burnt' calculation function.
 - [ ] Explore GPT-3's potential in generating tailored nutrition plans in `nutrition.py`.
 - [ ] Investigate GPT-3's ability in formulating workout plans in `workout.py`.
-- [ ] Finalize registration checks to ensure data integrity.
+- [ ] Finalise registration checks to ensure data integrity.
-- [ ] Optimize function speed by reducing database connections within functions.
+- [ ] Optimise function speed by reducing database connections within functions.
 - [ ] Determine the most effective calorie calculation method for each fitness goal.
 - [ ] Implement YouTube transcripts for an enriched multimedia experience.
 - [ ] Delegate all calculations to OpenAI API with function calls.